 According to yogic anatomy, the chakras ascend along the spine from the base of the lower hip bones to the crown of the head.
 Each of these main energy vortexes corresponds to unique aspects of our physical, mental, emotional, and spiritual health.

-In this article, you’ll learn about the crown chakra and how it relates to the body, mind, and spirit.
-You will also learn techniques that heal, balance, and activate sahasrara chakra.
+In this article, we’ll delve into the crown chakra and how it relates to the body, mind, and spirit.
+We’ll also explore techniques that heal, balance, and activate sahasrara chakra.

 What is the crown chakra?